Interaction quenches in Bose gases studied with a time-dependent hypernetted-chain Euler-Lagrange method: Introduction

 \section{Introduction}

-The dynamics of many-body systems far from equilibrium, and the role of interactions is an interesting and intensely studied topic.
-Many phenomena not known from linear response dynamics have been predicted and/or observed: many-body localization, where interactions may prevent self-equilibration if a system with disorder starts far from equilibrium~\cite{schreiber_observation_2015}; dynamical phase transitions \cite{heyl_dynamical_2013} characterized by a non-analytical time evolution after a quench near a quantum phase transition point \cite{jurcevic_direct_2017,zhang_observation_2017}; orthogonality catastrophe of polarons after an interaction quench \cite{mistakidis_quench_2019}; non-thermal fixed points predicted in relaxation dynamics \cite{karl_strongly_2017}.
+The dynamics of many-body systems far from equilibrium and the role of interactions is an interesting and intensely studied topic.
+Many phenomena not known from linear response dynamics have been predicted and/or observed: many-body localization, where interactions may prevent self-equilibration if a system with disorder starts far from equilibrium~\cite{schreiber_observation_2015}, dynamical phase transitions~\cite{heyl_dynamical_2013} characterized by a non-analytical time evolution after a quench near a quantum phase transition point~\cite{jurcevic_direct_2017,zhang_observation_2017}, orthogonality catastrophe of polarons after an interaction quench~\cite{mistakidis_quench_2019}, and non-thermal fixed points predicted in relaxation dynamics~\cite{karl_strongly_2017,madeiraSymm22}.
+In particular, the high level of control in experiments with ultracold quantum gases, either as continuous gases in harmonic~\cite{dalfovoRMP99} and box traps\cite{navon_quantum_2021} or as lattice gases~\cite{morschRMP06}, facilitates the study of far from equilibrium dynamics~\cite{polkovnikovRMP11,langenAnnRevCondMat15}, by e.g. quenching an optical lattice~\cite{cheneau_light-cone-like_2012} to study correlation dynamics, or by interaction quenches of Bose gases by Feshbach resonances~\cite{chinRMP10} to study three-body correlations~\cite{fletcher_two-_2017} and universality~\cite{makotynNatPhys14}.
+In the latter cases, a rapid quench to large $s$-wave scattering length $a$ is essential to investigate strongly interacting Bose-Einstein condensates (BEC), because equilibrium studies are hampered by losses due to three-body collisions when $\rho a^3$ becomes large, where $\rho$ is the number density.

-Many-body dynamics far from equilibrium have been studied by a variety of methods, some of which are best suited for lattice systems, like time-evolving block decimation~\cite{vidal2004prl}, non-equilibrium dynamical mean-field theory~\cite{aoki2014rmp}, and the time-dependent density matrix renormalization group method~\cite{white1992prl,feiguin2005prb,schollwock2005rmp}.
-Some of them work best in one dimension, like methods based on continuous matrix product states~\cite{verstraete2010prl}, while others scale well to two and three dimensions, such as multiconfigurational time-dependent Hartree approaches~\cite{lode2020rmp}.
+Theoretical studies of many-body dynamics far from equilibrium have been performed by a variety of methods, some of which are best suited for lattice systems, like time-evolving block decimation~(TEBD)~\cite{vidal2004prl}, the application of the time-dependent variational principle~(TDVP)~\cite{kerman1976aop} to matrix product states~(MPS)~\cite{haegeman2011prl}, non-equilibrium dynamical mean-field theory~(DMFT)~\cite{aoki2014rmp}, and the time-dependent density matrix renormalization group method~(tDMRG)~\cite{white1992prl,feiguin2005prb,schollwock2005rmp}.
+Some of them work best in one dimension, like methods based on continuous matrix product states~(cMPS)~\cite{verstraete2010prl}, while others scale well to two and three dimensions, such as multiconfigurational time-dependent Hartree approaches~(\mbox{MCTDHF})~\cite{lode2020rmp}.